vladyslav-pauk/grad-stats/temp/viewer/README.md

 The home page provides an overview of the dataset and allows users to explore the data.

-By clicking the `Explore DataTable` button, users can view the aggregated data and statistical profiling of the dataset.
+By clicking the `Explore StudentData` button, users can view the aggregated data and statistical profiling of the dataset.

 ### Programs Page